Grazvy/Diffusion_Models_demonstration/README.md

 about diffusion models, but none of the papers was providing. <br/>
 So this repository is the practical summary of the theory discussed and an opportunity to play around with image synthesis.
-That's why most of the infrastructure, which is not relevant for diffusion models specifically, was hidden in the utils folder. <br/>
+That's why most of the infrastructure, which is not relevant for diffusion models specifically, was hidden in the "utils" folder. <br/>
-This was my part of the seminar "Data Mining" at TUM, which I am happy to share now.
+This was my part in the seminar "Data Mining" at TUM, which I am happy to share now.
 You can also check out the corresponding [presentation slides](https://docs.google.com/presentation/d/e/2PACX-1vRCoAqSb1gb5Khuh7aI0a_MwUcAwFF5lDqWjUEkTloc8UKY89TXRbYoVdEVcVz5u0XX9msbiLUEGdPM/pub?start=true&loop=false&delayms=3000).
-The review paper explains the context, derives implemented algorithms and also walks you through the Jupyter Notebook, explaining relevant methods.
+The review paper explains the context, derives implemented algorithms, and also walks you through the Jupyter Notebook, explaining relevant methods.